Mobile-clogging transition in a Fermi-like model of counterflowing particles: Abstract

 \section{Abstract}

-In this paper we propose a generalization of the counterflowing streams modelling of self-driven objects.
-Our modelling considers two opposite situations: (I) a completely random scenario of independent particles of negligible excluded volume until a regime (II) of the rigid interacting objects.
-Considering the system divided by spacial cells which have a maximum occupation level, the probability of any given object moving to a neighboring cell depends on the occupation level of this cell according to a Fermi-Dirac like distribution, which considers a parameter that governs the randomness of the system.
-We show that for a certain critical value of this randomness, the system abruptly transits from a increasingly moving scenario to a clogged state.
-We numerically describe the structure of this transition by using coupled differential partial equations (PDE) and Monte Carlo (MC) simulations that are in good agreement.
+In this paper we propose a generalized model for the motion of a two-species self-driven objects ranging from a scenario of a completely random environment of particles of negligible excluded volume to a more deterministic regime of rigid objects in an environment.
+Each cell of the system has a maximum occupation level called $\sigma _{\max }$.
+Both species move in opposite directions.
+The probability of any given particle to move to a neighboring cell depends on the occupation of this cell according to a Fermi-Dirac like distribution, considering a parameter $\alpha $ that controls the system randomness.
+We show that for a certain $\alpha =\alpha _{c}$ the system abruptly transits from a mobile scenario to a clogged state which is characterized by condensates.
+We numerically describe the details of this transition by coupled partial differential equations (PDE) and Monte Carlo (MC) simulations that are in good agreement.